Pinarayi Vijayan: State Secretary of CPIM (Kerala) (1998–2016)

 In 1998, he became the state secretary of the CPI(M), following the death of the incumbent Chadayan Govindan.
 He was elected to the Politburo of the CPI(M) in 2002.
-After resigning the post as the Minister of Electricity in 1998, Vijayan assumed as state secretary of CPI(M) for 18 years.
-As the party has been declining in West Bengal, Tripura and rest of India, under his leadership CPI(M) saw the base of the party strengthening up in the State.
+After resigning the post as the Minister of Electricity in 1998, Vijayan assumed the position of state secretary of the CPI(M) for 18 years.
+Despite the party's declining popularity in West Bengal, Tripura and other regions in India, his leadership of the CPI(M) in Kerala saw the strengthening of the party's base of support in the state.
 He led the party to a landslide victory in the 2004 Indian general election, 2006 Kerala assembly election, 2014 Indian general election and 2016 Kerala assembly election.

 On 16 February 2007 the airport security in Chennai Airport recovered five bullets from Vijayan's baggage.
-The Chennai airport security let him off after receiving a faxed copy of his license.
+The Chennai airport security released Vijayan after receiving a faxed copy of his license.

-On 26 May 2007 the CPI(M) suspended Pinarayi Vijayan and V. S. Achuthanandan from the Politburo for their public remarks on each other.
-Pinarayi was reinstated into the Politburo later.
+On 26 May 2007 the CPI(M) suspended Vijayan and V. S. Achuthanandan from the Politburo for their public remarks about each other.
+Vijayan was later reinstated into the Politburo.